Electoral district (Canada): Boundary review of federal electoral districts

 Similarly, opposition arose in Toronto during the 2012 redistribution process, especially to a proposal which would have divided the Church and Wellesley neighbourhood, the city's primary gay village, between the existing riding of Toronto Centre and a new riding of Mount Pleasant along the length of Wellesley Street.
 In the final report, the northern boundary of Toronto Centre was shifted north to Charles Street.

 Once the final report is produced, it is then submitted to Parliament, MPs may offer objections to the boundaries, but the boundary commissions are not compelled to make any changes as a result of the objections.

-At Canadian Confederation, the boundaries were defined by the Constitution Act, 1867.
-Boundaries for one or more electoral districts were updated in 1872, 1882, 1892, 1903, 1914, 1924, 1933, and 1947.
-Subsequent changes are known as Representation Order, and occurred in 1952, 1966, 1976, 1987, 1996, 2003 and 2012.
-Such changes come into force "on the first dissolution of Parliament that occurs at least seven months after the day on which that proclamation was issued".

 Boundary adjustment for provincial and territorial electoral districts

 The boundary adjustment processes for electoral districts in provincial or territorial legislative assemblies follow provincial or territorial, rather than federal, law; they are overseen by each province's or territory's own election agency rather than by Elections Canada, and legislated by the provincial legislature rather than the federal parliament.
 Each province is free to decide its own number of legislative assembly seats, and is not required to comply with the federal quotas that govern its number of parliamentary districts.